jonniespratley/angular-chartjs-directive/README.md

 	$ bower register [name] [endpoint]

 Now your component is available to the world via the `bower` package manager.

+To install just use:

+	$ bower install ng-chartjs-directive